Introduction To Asymmetric Encryption

 The head office will generate private/public keys for each agent and communicate the agents’ public key.
 An agent will use the public key in encrypting the sales data and send it to HO.
 HO will decipher it using the agent’s private key and get the data in the original form.
 The entire information exchange had taken place in a secured manner, and even if a public key is leaked, the secrecy is not lost because the only private key is used to decipher, and it is safely lying in HO.

-Another scenario in the https site of a bank where payment is involved.
+Another scenario is in the https site of a bank where payment is involved.
 A client gets the public key from the bank web site and sends passwords and other confidential details to Bank after encrypting it with a public key, and the Bank deciphers the details with a private key of the client.

 Applications of Asymmetric Encryption